liferay/liferay-docs/develop/tutorials/articles/liferay-faces/02-understanding-liferay-faces-bridge.markdown

 descriptor.

 Now you know the two options for Bridge Request Scope behavior.
-By considering the assumptions and drawbacks that were outlined in this tutorial, you should be able to make an educated decision about how you'd like to implement the Bridge Request Scope behavior.
+By considering the outlined assumptions and drawbacks, you should be able to make an educated decision about how you'd like to implement the Bridge Request Scope behavior.

 ## Configuring the Portlet Container Abilities

 Liferay Faces Bridge can be run in a variety of portlet containers (Liferay, Pluto, etc.) and is aware of some of the abilities (or limitations) of these containers.
-For this tutorial, you'll see how to configure a portlet container in Liferay Faces Bridge.
+For this part of the tutorial, you'll see how to configure a portlet container in Liferay Faces Bridge.

-Liferay Faces Bridge enables you to configure the abilities of the portlet container in the `WEB-INF/web.xml` descriptor.
+Liferay Faces Bridge enables you to configure the abilities of the portlet container in the portlet project's `WEB-INF/web.xml` descriptor.

 An example of configuring the abilities of the portlet container can be found in the code snippet below: